2020 – a year to face up to rocky issues, explore new ground, re-frame narratives while avoiding going down rabbit holes. Updated.

-Last year has been large for many.
-Too obvious to name, but here’s an eclectic take on past and future issues to kick off the year.
+Here’s an eclectic take on past and future issues to kick off the year.

 Rocks to think about and not avoid

 8. Agro-chemicals – Rothamsted Research has warned of resistance by weeds to herbicides.
 Question your agronomist closely.
-Min till, zero till may/may not be the panacea but gear up to doing things differently to your predecessors.
+Min till, zero till may/may not be the panacea.
+But gear up to doing things differently to your predecessors.
 Look even closer at insecticide use.

 9. Meat – see Prof David Hughes interview.
 Listen to trends.
 They may not be a fad.
 They need not threaten UK livestock farmers if sell their story better.
 Not easy – as the UK’s savvy urbanising society is prone to rose-tinted glass wearing (food standards).
 But there’s room for indoor chicken, grass-fed beef, vertical farmed veg, managed sheep, home-grown bacon, and onshore fish farms.

 12. Get out of your comfort zone – garner intelligence in the field (a trip to Scotland and N England Aug 20).
 Tolerate views outside your crowd or Twitter feed – see this thread.
 Or even more radical.
 Do your own thinking.

 Updated Nov 2020 – hell of a year (C-19) than back in Jan 20.
 At least the Agriculture Act 2020 was delivered!